Summer Squash Casserole

 How To Make Summer Squash Casserole

-1. Preheat your oven to 375°F and spray a 2-quart baking dish with nonstick cooking spray.
+Preheat the oven to 375°F and lightly coat a 2 quart baking dish with nonstick cooking spray.
+Set it aside so it is ready once the casserole is mixed.

-4. Stir in the cream cheese with the warm onions and mix until mostly melted and smooth.
+Add the cream cheese directly to the warm onions and stir until mostly melted and smooth.
+A silicone spatula works well here to help the cream cheese blend evenly.

-5. Combine the onion-cream cheese mixture with the cream of mushroom soup, egg, half of the shredded cheddar, salt, and pepper.
+Transfer the onion and cream cheese mixture to the bowl with the squash.
+Add the cream of mushroom soup, egg, half of the shredded cheddar cheese, salt, and pepper.
+Stir until the squash is evenly coated and everything is well combined.

 Chef Jenn’s Tips